Foliage.org: What are the projected dates for Dutchess County’s peak foliage season?

 The Dutchess County Fairgrounds on Rt.
 9 in Rhinebeck (www.dutchessfair.com) hosts fairs and festivals all fall, including the Rhinebeck Antiques Fair in October and the NYS Sheep & Wool Family Festival in October.

-For additional information log on to the Dutchess County Tourism’s website at www.DutchessTourism.com or phone 800/445-3131.
+For additional information, including a yearly events calendar, visit Dutchess County Tourism’s website at www.DutchessTourism.com or phone 800/445-3131.

 Are there historic sites in Dutchess County that are also known for their fall foliage displays?